-Despite a temporary limitation in their use, silicone-filled implants are now again available for use in patients who desire breast augmentation.
+Despite a temporary limitation in their use, silicone-filled implants are now again available for use in patients who desire surgery.
 In November of 2006, the FDA lifted these limitations for patients over the age of 22, and an explosion in the use of silicone implants has occurred.
 Whereas prior to that date, Dr. Brzowski used saline implants in about 80-90% of his breast implant patients, now 80-90% of them chose silicone implants.
 Please be aware that patients under the age of 22 may qualify for silicone implants if they meet criteria established by the FDA.
 Dr. Brzowski can review these criteria with you during your consultation.

 In comparing saline and silicone implants, our experience and the research indicate many similarities and differences.
 While silicone implants are somewhat more expensive, they are typically softer and much less prone to the rippling that has plagued saline-filled implants.
 Conversely, saline implants are cheaper, firmer, and more prone to the rippling.
 This rippling can be bad enough to feel, or in the more advanced cases, the rippling is visible.
 When patients are permitted to compare the implants by holding one of each, the differences are typically obvious, and most will ultimately prefer the silicone implant.

 Importantly, the life span of the implants is equivalent.
 We believe the breakage rate to be around 3% every 10 years.
 This gives the implants a life expectancy of 88% at 40 years, 79% at 70 years, and etc. Because of the differences in the filler material, what happens during a break in the shell is different between the two.